rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 If a deployment fails, the **DEPLOYMENT PHASE** will read **Failed to start**.
 You may have to click **Deprovision Deployment**, delete the package, create the package all over again, and try deploying it.

-## Updating A Deployment
+## Update/Re-Deploy In-Place
-This feature allows users to update a deployment without stopping it.
+This feature allows users to re-deploy a running  a deployment without stopping and while retaining it's ID, dependencies,configuration and endpoints.
-It will help the users who want to try out [newer or older build](/developer-guide/create-software-packages/builds/trigger-rollback/) faster in the package or update the deployment with existing docker image.
+During the development phase this enables developers to switch between [newer or older build](/developer-guide/create-software-packages/builds/trigger-rollback/) version in a package without having to recreate a new package resource.
+It is also useful in scenarios when a developer fixes and pushes a new image of software to docker repository with an identical tag and wants to pull the most current version into the running deployment to test the fix.

-In case of a dependent deployment, you do not need to deprovision all the deployments when a single deployment needs an update and this can save a significant amount of time.
+This is particularly useful in the case of a dependent deployment, as you do not need to deprovision all the deployments when a single deployment needs an update thus saving time.

+{{% notice info %}}
+The "in-place" Update/Redeploy feature is currently only supported only on containers leveraging a [containerized device runtime](/developer-guide/manage-machines/device-runtime/#containerized-docker-runtime) an in the cloud.
+This feature is unavailable for device components powered by the [pre-installed](/developer-guide/manage-machines/device-runtime/#preinstalled)
+{{% /notice %}}

-To update a deployment, follow the steps:
+To update/re-deploy a deployment, follow the steps:

 1. On the left navigation bar, click **DEPLOYMENTS**.
 2. Select the deployment that you want to update, and click Update Deployment.